Chapters

 Appendix 1

 Afterword.
 Old Habits Die Hard or New Customs Follow Old Paths?
 The sophisticated burial rites and customs presented above are obviously not unique to ancient Greece.
-The burial–coins, the wreaths, and the gold lamellae and epistomia, incised or unincised, are items ingeniously devised by humans to help them face the… Read more
+The burial–coins, the wreaths, and the gold lamellae and epistomia, incised or unincised, are items ingeniously devised by humans to help them face the most terrifying fact of life.
+They attempt to solve practical problems and at the same time come to terms with… Read more